 The interface boards detailed below use easily obtainable electronic parts, to facilitate anyone who is interested in creating and soldering the boards themselves.
-However, a plug and play interface kit will be available in early September (2017).

 The SBUS standard reverses the polarity of a standard serial port signal.
 The Falcon Rev 1.0 boards therefore require a special, external, +3.3V compatible SBUS inverter circuit shown below: